harshsuranax/micrograd/README.md

 **micrograd (notebook)**

-A tiny automatic differentiation engine and toy neural-network library implemented from scratch in Python - following Andrej Karpathy’s micrograd.
+A tiny automatic differentiation engine and toy neural-network library implemented from scratch in Python.
 This notebook builds a scalar-valued computation graph, performs reverse-mode autodiff (backpropagation), and uses it to train small multilayer perceptrons (MLPs).

 **Why this exists:** to demystify backprop by implementing it line-by-line, without heavy frameworks.
 Perfect for learning, tinkering, and teaching.